Dylanuripark/CS-32-FP/README.md

 Word list from https://svnweb.freebsd.org/csrg/share/dict/words?revision=61569&view=markup

 ## First Steps
 We started by downloading and uploading a word list and then we created a function to revise the word list to better fit our functions.
 In this case, the criteria we use are that words have to be lowercase, they must be greater than 3 letters, and doesn't have any punctuations (apostrophe, comma, and period).
+We also worked on the guess checker as well, allowing the server to receive a guess and check the player guess with the actual word, giving back different feedback depending on the letters and their position.

 ## Description of file
 `socket32.py`, `check32.py`: Scripts used in Problem Set 2 for CS32 to put a simpler interface on the `socket` library and used to create a client-server relationship in the game Wordle Unlimited.